 Because no real estate agent is involved when we buy homes, sellers do not expend unnecessary charges.

-Broadly, It is the use of a trusted intermediate who handles money or other assets being transferred between two parties, making sure that the terms of the deal are met by both sides.
-It’s used in business all the time to make sure neither side gets cheated.
+Broadly, It is the use of a trusted intermediate who handles money or other assets being transferred between two parties, ensuring that both sides meet the terms of the deal.
+It’s always used in business to make sure neither side gets cheated.

-Below, we’ll explain more, but in the context of homeownership, escrow comes up twice (which might be one reason for the confusion).
+Below, we’ll explain more, but escrow comes up twice in the context of homeownership (which might be one reason for the confusion).
 Those two instances are:

-- During the process of closing on your home, to hold “earnest money”
+- While closing on your home, hold “earnest money.”

-- Then as a long-term account that you pay property taxes and insurance into each month, as part of your mortgage payment
+- Then as a long-term account, you pay property taxes and insurance each month as part of your mortgage payment.

 Remember that although federal law governs certain aspects of escrow, states and banks are allowed to do some things their way.
 So if you’re ever uncertain about an escrow issue, it’s a good idea to contact a local homeownership advisor.

-If you sell your house to us, an escrow account is not needed.
+If you sell your house to us, an escrow account is unnecessary.
 We pay for your house with a slum payment.

 Many people ask us about the tax cost.
 The property tax is an obligation for all real estate owners.
 When a house is sold, the tax obligation must be met no matter what.
-The seller should prorate the tax value he must pay, according to the time he was occupating the house during the fiscal year.
+The seller should prorate the tax value he must pay when he occupies the house during the fiscal year.

 The tax obligation for the seller ends when the buy-sale property transaction is closed.